 "The #1 driver of complex business systems is complex business rules," says HubSpot Marketing Operations Manager Mark Metcoff.
 "If you can simplify your go-to-market strategy as much as possible, then regardless of how you structure your systems, you'll be heading in the right direction."

 In an ideal world, every decision you make about your tech stack today will work seamlessly for your team for years to come.

 In reality, though, you are probably going to change systems a dozen times over the next few years if you continue to scale.
 You shouldn't worry about picking your forever tech, but do not settle for a tool that will become obsolete in 6 months, either.

-"Aim for the medium-term," Mark suggests.
+"Aim for the medium-term," Metcoff suggests.
 "The costs of switching systems has never been lower, thanks to the emergence of more persistent datastores like customer data platforms that can under-lie front-office facing systems, and iPaaS solutions that allow you to integrate front-office providers for easy data transfer."

 3. Strategy first, technology second.

 As companies grow, it can be tempting to rely on technology to support processes that are still evolving.
 Usually, this happens when a team adopts powerful tools that have a lot of potential, and they try to mold their systems around it.